-With all of the sweet and salty ingredients and the pork chops that have been cooked and then slow cooked again it is a really tasty meal.
+With all of the sweet and salty ingredients that have been cooked in, this is a really tasty meal.
 Try it and let us know what you think!

 - In a large bowl season pork chops with 1 teaspoon of salt, 1 teaspoon of sage and ½ teaspoon of black pepper.